gregalletti/CTF_writeups/trainings/picoCTF/README.md

 ## No padding, no problem ![p](https://img.shields.io/badge/Points-90-success) ![c](https://img.shields.io/badge/Crypto-orange)
 > Oracles can be your best friend, they will decrypt anything, except the flag's ciphertext.
 How will you break it?

+If we connect to the server we only get the possibility to submit a ciphertext and get it decrypted, nothing else.
 We have a very important property of RSA, also called the multiplicative property: the multiplication (modulo n) of two ciphertexts is the same as the encryption of the multiplication of the two plaintexts, E(m)\*E(s) mod n = E(m\*s mod n), in fact since E(m)\*E(s) = m^e\*s^e mod n = (m\*s)^e mod n = (m\*s mod n)^e mod n.
 You can read more [here](http://secgroup.ext.dsi.unive.it/wp-content/uploads/2012/11/Practical-Padding-Oracle-Attacks-on-RSA.html).

 We have N, e and ctx_flag, we can exploit the multiplicative property to perform a Chosen Ciphertext Attack on the remote server, choosing ptx2 = 2 and obtaining ctx2 = 2^e mod n; calculate ctx3 = ctx2\*ctx_flag and then submit it to the Oracle getting ptx3.
 Finally, since ptx3 = ptx2 \* ptx_flag we can get ptx_flag = ptx3 / ptx2